CKAY-9/village/README.md

 #### Mobs

 Mobs are the Impostors of Village.
 They are supposed to kill every Villager to win.
-Like
+Similar to the Villagers, Mobs are also able to have special roles like Sweeper (hides bodies temporarily) and Wizard (switches locations of people).

 ### Editor